College Transition: Expert advice for parents

 For parents, it might be the first time their child has embarked on an extended period away from home, and ensuring they are well-prepared becomes a significant concern.

 While the essentials like tuition payments, meal plans, and dorm room arrangements are likely in order, there are additional steps that parents can consider before bidding farewell.
-WBRC spoke with Jay Johnson, founder of Prep Intell, a tech company aiding colleges in finding suitable students and increasing enrollments, who offered valuable insights into this process.
+We spoke with Jay Johnson, founder of Prep Intel (https://prepintel.io/), a tech company aiding colleges in finding suitable students and increasing enrollments, who offered valuable insights into this process.

 “Learn the campus more than anything else,” Johnson advised, emphasizing the importance of familiarizing oneself with the campus layout.
 Identifying the locations of classes, the student union, library, and even emergency facilities is crucial.
 Having a safety plan in place can bring peace of mind, knowing where the nearest emergency room and police station are situated.